mothur/mothur.github.io/_wiki/mothur_v.1.20.0.md

 output to distances to make things uniform; in addition, several of the parameters did not work as similarities.
 Finally, we have added column headings to the shared and relabund files.
-We realize this may screw up people\'s scripts; however, having these headings will hopefully help people that merge mothur and R for their analysis.
+We realize this may screw up people's scripts; however, having these headings will hopefully help people that merge mothur and R for their analysis.

 This is shaping up to be a great summer as we continue to add new